Transport alpha divergences: Divergence functions and Information geometry methods

 If $\alpha=1$, then ODE \eqref{aODE}'s solution is called the exponential (e)-geodesics:

 If $\alpha=0$, then \eqref{aODE}'s solution is the Riemannian geodesic of Fisher metric in positive octant:

-With above defined $\alpha$-geodesics, there are duality properties of $\alpha$-divergences, including Bregman divergences in terms of $\alpha$-representations \eqref{alpha}, and generalized Pythagorean theorem.
-In literature \cite{IG1,SY,Zhang}, $(\mathbb{R}_+^d, g, T)$ is an example of $\alpha$-geometry, or Hessian structure of entropy function $H$.
+With above defined {alpha geodesic}s, there are duality properties of {alpha divergence}s, including Bregman divergences in terms of $\alpha$-representations \eqref{alpha}, and generalized Pythagorean theorem.
+In literature \cite{IG1,IG2,SY, Zhang}, $(\mathbb{R}_+^d, g, T)$ is an example of $\alpha$-geometry, or Hessian structure of entropy function $H$.